American Garbage, Tom Sanford, archival pigment print, approx. 20 x 17 inches,

 ABOUT THE PRINT:

-This high resolution archival pigment print measures approximately 20 x 17 inches.
-The artist’s signed and numbered edition of 15 is printed on acid free paper and is priced at $100 USD per copy, plus shipping.
-A printer’s proof edition is also available: here It is limited to just 2 copies and is priced at $350 USD.
+This high-resolution archival pigment print measures approximately 20 x 17 inches.
+The artist’s signed and numbered edition of 15 is printed on acid-free paper.

 ABOUT THE IMAGE:

 Modified Master Paintings (The Rape of the Masters)

 These paintings are the first in a new body of my work for which I have commissioned Chinese commercial painters to make reproductions of canonical works of western painting.
 I then have them shipped to my New York studio and alter them by painting over some, or almost all of, the original image.

 The project was inspired by a visit to an exhibition of the work of Asger Jorn while visiting Copenhagen, Denmark in 2014.
 I was particularly interested in Jorn’s “Institute for Comparative Vandalisme” in which he modified or disfigured department store paintings as well as 19th-century salon paintings.
 It occurred to me that the availability of high quality but affordable reproductions of paintings from the Chinese commercial painters provided an opportunity to “modify” and attempt to “improve” any painting that one could find an image of on the internet.
 Certainly, in the case of Jorn’s paintings, the “modifications” were much more exciting, and to my eye much better, than the original paintings that he had started with.
 But the paintings Jorn started with weren’t all that good.
 It would be a greater challenge, and of more interest to me, to try to “modify” and perhaps “improve” some of the greatest paintings of the western canon.
 I selected a seven of my personal favorites and commissioned the Chinese commercial painters to reproduce them at 1:1 scale to the originals.